dscripka/openWakeWord/README.md

 ## User-specific models

-If the baseline performance of openWakeWord models is not sufficent for a given application (specifically, if the false activation rate is unacceptably high), it is possible to train [custom verifier models](docs/custom_verifier_models.md) for specific voices that act as a second-stage filter on predictions (i.e., only allow activations through that were likely spoken by a known set of voices).
+If the baseline performance of openWakeWord models is not sufficient for a given application (specifically, if the false activation rate is unacceptably high), it is possible to train [custom verifier models](docs/custom_verifier_models.md) for specific voices that act as a second-stage filter on predictions (i.e., only allow activations through that were likely spoken by a known set of voices).
 This can greatly improve performance, at the cost of making the openWakeWord system less likely to respond to voices new voices.

 # Project Goals

 openWakeWord has four high-level goals, which combine to (hopefully!) produce a framework that is simple to use *and* extend.

 1) Be fast *enough* for real-world usage, while maintaining ease of use and development.
 For example, a single core of a Raspberry Pi 3 can run 15-20 openWakeWord models simultaneously in real-time.
-However, the models are likely still too large for less powerful systems or microcontrollers.
+However, the models are likely still too large for less powerful systems or micro-controllers.
 Commercial options like [Picovoice Porcupine](https://picovoice.ai/platform/porcupine/) or [Fluent Wakeword](https://fluent.ai/products/wakeword/) are likely better suited for highly constrained hardware environments.

 2) Be accurate *enough* for real-world usage.
 The included models are typically have false-accept and false-reject rates below the annoyance threshold for the average user.
 This is obviously subjective, by a false-accept rate of <0.5 per hour and a false-reject rate of <5% is often reasonable in practice.
 See the [Performance & Evaluation](#performance-and-evaluation) section for details about how well the included models can be expected to perform in practice.

 2) Have a simple model architecture and inference process.
-Models process a stream of audio data in 80 ms frames, and return a score between 0 and 1 for each frame indicating the confideance that a wake word/phrase has been detected.
+Models process a stream of audio data in 80 ms frames, and return a score between 0 and 1 for each frame indicating the confidence that a wake word/phrase has been detected.
 All models also have a shared feature extraction backbone, so that each additional model only has a small impact to overall system complexity and resource requirements.

 4) Require **little to no manual data collection** to train new models.
 The included models (see the [Pre-trained Models](#pre-trained-models) section for more details) were all trained with *100% synthetic* speech generated from text-to-speech models.
 Training new models is a simple as generating new clips for the target wake word/phrase and training a small model on top of of the frozen shared feature extractor.
 See the [Training New Models](#training-new-models) section for more details.